 There are three basic attacks that you need to be concerned with when running a Certificate Authority:

-- Having your root public key intercepted by an unauthorized party: This attack is the easiest to detect and guard against, but shouldn't be discounted because of this ease.
+This attack is the easiest to detect and guard against, but shouldn't be discounted because of this ease.
 If an attacker can add additional public keys into your root key distributions, they can gain the same trust that you have.
 This is easy to detect because there will either be additional keys or certificates issued under your own chain of trust will fail to validate.

 We will discuss these later on as the methods of combating them become relevant.